int-brain-lab/nma-ibl/README.md

 This package serves as a mini enviroment to interact with the public database of [International Brain Laboratory](https://internationalbrainlab.org) (IBL), as the resource for one of the projects for [Neuromatch Academy workshop 2020](https://www.neuromatchacademy.org/).

+## Access to the IBL public data pipeline
+**PLEASE READ** If you are a NMA student in a group working on the IBL data pipeline for your project, please contact your TA for a dedicated access information specifically for the project purpose, and refrain from using the link below to obtain your data pipeline access!

+As part of the Neuromatch Academy course material, we have prepared a dedicated access to IBL public data pipeline for those interested in exploring the data.
+Please visit and register your email at [DataJoint.io NMA Public Access](https://datajoint.io/events/nma-ibl-public) to receive the access credentials needed to run the notebooks.

 ## Tutorial notebooks
 There are a total of 3 tutorial notebooks stepping through with examples on how to navigate and access the IBL data pipeline.
 You can also click on the Colab link to run the notebook in [Google Colab](https://colab.research.google.com/)